ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) A user's personal settings
+A) A measurement tool

-B) A completely enclosed area that can be selected for 3D object creation
+B) A type of constraint

-C) A type of constraint
+C) A completely enclosed area that can be selected for 3D object creation

-D) A measurement tool
+D) A user's personal settings

 ---

-A completely enclosed area that can be selected for 3D object creation
+C) A completely enclosed area that can be selected for 3D object creation

 ///